scriptabuild/eventstore/docs/index.md

 If you create multiple models, you will get seperate snapshots for each model.
 (Snapshots can't shared between models.)

-//TODO:

-Historical models/future models (Is this from the M.Fowler article???)

 ## LogSchemaTool

 The `LogSchemaTool` is an analyzer tool for your event logs.